 Before starting any social media marketing campaign, it is crucial to define your goals and key performance indicators (KPIs).
 This will help you determine which metrics to track and how to measure the success of your campaign.
 Some of the common KPIs for social media marketing include engagement rates, click-through rates (CTR), and conversion rates.

-Once you have set your goals and KPIs, it's time to start monitoring and analysing your social media metrics.
+Once you have set your goals and KPIs, it's time to start monitoring and analysing your social media analytics.
 Social media platforms like Facebook, Twitter, and Instagram offer built-in analytics tools that allow you to track your metrics in real time.
 These tools provide you with valuable insights into your audience's behaviours, such as the time they are most active on social media, the type of content they engage with, and their demographic information.

 In addition to the built-in analytics tools offered by social media platforms, there are also several third-party analytics tools that can help you gain even more insights into your audience's behaviour.
 Some popular third-party analytics tools for social media marketing include Hootsuite, Buffer, and Sprout Social.